The best password manager for Mac 2025

 KeePassXC is completely free and open-source, doesn’t feature any ads or trackers, and is actively maintained by its enthusiastic community.
 There aren’t any special features, but KeePassXC covers everything you’d expect from a password manager.

-The app is secure, doesn’t use third-party servers, and easy to set up.
+The app is secure, doesn’t use third-party servers, and is easy to set up.
 While the desktop versions are available from KeePassXC directly, mobile versions require community apps, such as KeePassDX or KeePassium.

 KeePassXC